Sloane-J/SloaneBlog/content/posts/mobile-money.md

 ---

-# Mobile Money Transactions in Ghana Achieve a Record High GHC 2 Tr
+# Mobile Money Transactions in Ghana Achieve a Record High GHC 2 Trillion

 **Transactions in the First Eight Months of 2024 Totalled GHC 1.775 Trillion**